 We believe it is better to think about smart vending machines as fresh food retail, or microstores, as we like to call them.
-Unlike traditional vending, you will have a brand forward presence, significantly higher prices and more complexity with expirations and logistics.
-Attention to these fresh food retail details translate into consumer confidence, and ultimately higher sales.
+Unlike traditional vending, you will have a brand-forward presence, significantly higher prices, and more complexity with expirations and logistics.
+Attention to these fresh food retail details translates into consumer confidence and ultimately higher sales.

-You may be a food creator, like a restaurateur, or someone like a hospital administrator that has a broader view of what a fresh food vending benefit may look like.
-For those reasons we will take a high level view:
+You may be a food creator, like a restaurateur, or someone like a hospital administrator who has a broader view of what a fresh food vending benefit may look like.
+For those reasons, we will take a high-level view:

 Types of ROI

 Most commonly, fresh food companies see a blended ROI from the examples above.
-In some situations, fresh food accessibility for nurses at 2am or college students at 11pm could alone justify the purchase of a health food vending machine.
-Similarly, brand exposure for launching a microstore in an A+ location could be fully supported from a marketing budget.
-The third ROI, displaced cost, refers to online companies that save significantly on customer acquisition and next day shipping by opening smart vending locations.
-Eventually these online brands identify consumer density and can stock one fridge instead of shipping to individuals.
+In some situations, fresh food accessibility for nurses at 2 am or college students at 11 pm could alone justify the purchase of a health food vending machine.
+Similarly, brand exposure for launching a microstore in an A+ location could be fully supported by a marketing budget.
+The third ROI, displaced cost, refers to online companies that save significantly on customer acquisition and next-day shipping by opening smart vending locations.
+Eventually, these online brands identify consumer density and can stock one fridge instead of shipping to individuals.
 Business model diversification simply refers to adding an agile retail arm for your business; as the world evolves, you are empowered to turn on a dime.

 Let’s talk about profit, as it’s likely the top consideration for assessing ROI.
-As referenced above, there are many variables: location, product mix, proximity to kitchen, etc. With a smart fridge you get to take off a handful of restaurateur hats but you still need the attention to detail for launching your brick and mortar microstores.
+As referenced above, there are many variables: location, product mix, proximity to the kitchen, etc. With a smart fridge, you get to take off a handful of restaurateur hats but you still need attention to detail for launching your brick-and-mortar microstores.

-Logistics: gas and labor prices make decisions easy, proximity rules
+- Logistics: gas and labor prices make decisions easy, and proximity rules

 - Scale: Typically there are milestones for achieving economies of scale, the first happens for operators around their 10th microstore location.